Jyoti200/Stock-Price-Prediction/README.md

 ```

 ## Dataset
-The dataset used in this project contains historical stock price data of [company name] from [start date] to [end date].
+The dataset used in this project contains historical stock price data.
 It includes the following columns:
 - Date: The date of the trading day
 - Open: The opening price of the stock
 - High: The highest price reached during the day